Non-Primary Channel Access in IEEE 802.11 UHR: Comprehensive Analysis and Evaluation: NPCA Network Mechanism

 Wireless devices that follow the IEEE 802.11 standards communicate over channels using a protocol, known as Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA).
 Suppose a device wants to occupy its primary channel.
 It waits until the channel is sensed idle for a distributed inter-frame space (DIFS), followed by a backoff process.
 As Fig. \ref{fig:markov} shows, the backoff counter value is initialized by uniformly choosing an integer from the range [$0, W-1$].
 Then, it is decremented by one at the end of each idle slot.
 Note that the backoff counter will be frozen when a packet transmission is detected on the channel and will be reactivated until the channel is sensed idle again for a DIFS period.
 The device occupies its primary channel and starts transmission when its backoff counter reaches zero.
 The contention window size $W$ is doubled after each unsuccessful transmission, up to a maximum of $k$ unsuccessful transmissions.

-Traditionally, as is shown in Fig. \ref{fig:LegacyvsNPCA}(a), devices are allowed to combine the primary channel and secondary channels for larger bandwidth transmission.
-However, this mechanism only works when the primary channel is idle, which results in bandwidth underutilization.
-The NPCA model is thereby used to alleviate such inefficiency.
-As is depicted in Fig. \ref{fig:LegacyvsNPCA}(b), devices are allowed to check and switch to other available channels when the primary one is busy.
+Traditionally, as shown in Fig. \ref{fig:LegacyvsNPCA}, both types of devices are allowed to combine the primary channel and secondary channels for larger bandwidth transmission.
+However, this mechanism only works when the primary channel is idle in the legacy network, which results in inefficient bandwidth utilization.
+The NPCA network is thereby used to alleviate such inefficiency.
+As depicted in Fig. \ref{fig:LegacyvsNPCA}, devices are allowed to check and switch to other available channels when the primary one is busy.
 These secondary channels are then used to continue the backoff process and transmit data.
-After the transmission, devices can switch back to the primary channel if it becomes idle.
+As shown in Fig. \ref{fig:channel}, the NPCA network first ranks and senses all non-primary channels.
+Then, the primary channel will be switched to the idle non-primary channel with the highest priority for transmission if the primary channel is busy.
+After the transmission, devices will switch back to the primary channel if it is sensed idle.
+For instance, in Fig. \ref{fig:LegacyvsNPCA}, initially, the NPCA and legacy network start transmission at the same time at $t_1$.
+However, after $t_3$, the legacy network stops the backoff process while the NPCA network switches to the non-primary channel and continues to backoff and transmit.
+After $t_4$, when sensing the primary channel is idle, the NPCA network switches back to the primary channel, and transmits one more packet at $t_5$.
+This example shows that NPCA network can transmit more packets than legacy network does during the whole transmission process.
 This approach helps to improve the overall throughput by making sure that available channels are utilized effectively.